SpaceBuckets/SpaceBuckets/static/docs/heat-control/heat-control.md

     * [Learn more about airflow alternatives »](/docs/airflow-solutions)"
 o: "7"
-d: "Learn how to control high temperatures in your DIY indoor garden.
-Proper lighting and airflow are essential for solving these issues."
+d: "A common problem with small enclosed DIY gardens is controlling high temperatures.
+A proper lighting configuration and airflow design are essential for solving these issues."